opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

             * **CALIB_CB_SYMMETRIC_GRID** Use symmetric pattern of circles.

             * **CALIB_CB_ASYMMETRIC_GRID** Use asymmetric pattern of circles.

+            * **CALIB_CB_CLUSTERING** Use a special algorithm for grid detection.
+It is more robust to perspective distortions but much more sensitive to background clutter.

+    :param blobDetector: FeatureDetector that finds blobs like dark circles on light background

-The function attempts to determine whether the input image is a grid of circles.
+The function attempts to determine whether the input image contains a grid of circles.
 If it is, the function locates centers of the circles.
 The function returns a non-zero value if all of the centers have been found and they have been placed in a certain order (row by row, left to right in every row).
 Otherwise, if the function fails to find all the corners or reorder them, it returns 0.